What Is Workers’ Compensation, and How Does It Work in Missouri?

 Generally, to file a workers’ compensation claim after a work-related incident or injury, the employee or their attorney must file within two years from the date of the incident at work or the date of a worker’s death.
 However, keep in mind that there may be certain nuances involved, about which you may want to consult with an attorney.
 What if a new claim arises at a later time?
 Further claims must be made within two years from when the last payment was made to compensate the incident.
 The employee may get a longer time if the company fails to file a timely Report of Injury with the state.

-If you believe you are entitled to compensation, Scott G. Taylor of The Piatchek Law Firm’s Springfield, MO office, can handle your case.
+If you believe you are entitled to compensation, The Piatchek Law Firm’s Springfield, MO office, can handle your case.
 You don’t have to wait on your company, and you don’t have to stand by feeling helpless.

 Not sure if it’s time to file or not?
 Our law firm is experienced with a range of workers’ compensation claims, from minor injuries to those involving death or permanent disability.
 Contact us and tell us about your situation, and we’ll let you know how to go forward.